Caterpie771881/Caterpie771881/README.md

 - 😉 Hi there, I'm Caterpie771881.
 You can also call me 柳生芽星 which is my chinese nick name
-- 😊 I am studying robot engineering at ShenZhen Univercity
+- 😊 I am studying robot engineering at ShenZhen University
 - 🥳 Programming is my hobby, and I love pixel art
 - 🤗 This is my blog website: [www.caterpie771.cn](https://www.caterpie771.cn), welcome you